Bhargav863/DevOps_learning/Roboshop_project/redis.md

 cd redis-7.2.4
 make install
 ```
-Update listen address from 127.0.0.1 to 0.0.0.0 in redis.conf and start the redis server
+Update listen address from 127.0.0.1 to 0.0.0.0 in redis.conf and protected mode as NO,start the redis server and
 ```
 src/redis-server redis.conf --daemonize yes
 ```